Was your SaaS software configured securely when it was deployed? Is it still configured securely now?

 Find all servers, with printer published to users in AD, by looking for printerqueue objects.

 Securing Windows PCs starts with managing local administator access.
 Microsoft Defender for Endpoint logs every login and records if it was a local admin.
-Use the following KQL query in the Advanced Hunting portal to create a report.
-Use Active Directory Group Policy to manage the local admins that need to be there for support or management tools.
-Take care with this policy, one setting removes all admins EXCEPT the ones in the GPO.
+Use this KQL query in the Advanced Hunting portal to create a report.

 I’ve done a couple of other posts on using AD credentials with AWS API.
 You setup AWS IAM to trust AD Federation Services (ADFS) for authentication.
 You get temporary access keys to use with the AWS API.
 This is safer than making lots of IAM accounts with long term passwords (Secret Access Keys) that end up embedded in code and stored who knows where.
 See previous posts for an overview of AD authentication to AWS.